Chichester Solar and Gas Hybrid Project

 Indigenous Engagement Strategy Commitments

-• Alinta Energy is dedicated to collaborating with the Nyiyaparli community to identify employment and procurement prospects while safeguarding and preserving cultural heritage.
-In a testament to their commitment, Alinta ensures that all its employees, project contractors, and partner organisations undergo cultural awareness training in collaboration with the Nyiyarparli people.
+- The IES was revised when the APA Group took over the project and committed to collaborating with the Nyiyaparli community to identify employment and procurement prospects while safeguarding and preserving cultural heritage.
+In a testament to their commitment, the APA Group ensures that all its employees, project contractors, and partner organisations undergo cultural awareness training in collaboration with the Nyiyarparli people.

 Indigenous Engagement Strategy Outcomes